michelleroser/four-paws-javascript/README.md

     * On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

   * As a First Time Visitor, I want to look for opening times so I know if the service will be able to meet my schedule.
-    * Once the new visitor has scrolled past the image they will immediately be provided the opening times.
+    * Once the new visitor has scrolled past the image they will immediately be provided with the opening times section.

 * Returning Visitor Goals
   * As a Returning Visitor, I want to find information about opening times.
     * These are clearly shown on the homepage.

   * As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
     * The navigation bar clearly highlights the "Contact Us" Page.
     * Here they can fill out the form on the page to be contacted, or they can use the Daycare contact details.
-      * The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+    * The footer contains links to the organisations Facebook, Twitter and Instagram page.
     * Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

   * As a Returning Visitor, I want to find community links.
     * The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

 * Frequent User Goals